janelia-flyem/flyem-services/README.md

 * Review swagger documentation at /help
 * To login and get a token for application FOO: /login?redirect=/api/token/FOO
+* To see all the supported applications: /api/applications
 * Logout will require re-login for any service managed by this application: /logout

 ## Future Woek